 Few expats move to Portugal for work.
 Most move to retire, enjoy the climate and to spend time on the golf course.
 But getting the best financial advice is a must to maximise your financial health as an expat in Portugal.

-British expats make up the sixth largest expat community in Portugal, numbering more than 22,000, who mainly live in The Algarve – a beautiful region on the south coast of the country with isolated sun-kissed beaches and fantastic rock and cliff formations.
+British expats living in Portugal make up the sixth largest expat community in Portugal, numbering more than 22,000, who mainly live in The Algarve – a beautiful region on the south coast of the country with isolated sun-kissed beaches and fantastic rock and cliff formations.

 Moving to retire means most of the expat population are older and think less about life protection and saving, but more about buying a home, pensions and investments, estate planning and health care.